(Re)Organization of Human Societies c. 600 B.C.E. to c. 600 C.E.: The Classical Era

 - Expansion of the Roman Republic to 146 BCE.
 Bentley pg.
 263

-- Selections on the Conditions of Women in Classical Civilizations: China, India, and Rome.
+- On the Conditions of Women in Classical Civilizations: China, India, and Rome.

 * * *